freemocap/freemocapfoundation_dot_org/docs/index.md

-# FreeMoCap Foundation 🤸‍♀️ 🕺💃
+# Dedicated to sharing the science, technology, and artistry of human movement with the world

-Dedicated to sharing the science, technology, and artistry of human movement with the world.
+🤸‍♀️ 🕺💃